MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-WebServicesVirtualDirectory.md

 When you set the InternalUrl parameter to the URL of the NLB array, you should set the InternalNLBBypassUrl parameter to the URL of the Client Access server itself.

+**Note:** This should be used in Exchange 2010 only.
+Exchange 2013 and later has by default InternalNLBBypassUrl configured on the Mailbox Server role EWS (Exchange Back End) virtual directory.

 ```yaml
 Type: Uri
 Parameter Sets: (All)